scala/docs.scala-lang/scala3/new-in-scala3.md

 - The [Syntax Summary][syntax-summary] provides you with a formal description of the new syntax.
 - The [Language Reference][reference] gives a detailed description of the changes from Scala 2 to Scala 3.
 - The [Migration Guide][migration] provides you with all of the information necessary to move from Scala 2 to Scala 3.
+- The [Contribution Guide][contribution] dives deeper into the compiler, including a guide to fix issues.

 ## What's new in Scala 3
 Scala 3 is a complete overhaul of the Scala language.
 At its core, many aspects